Universal bound on the Lyapunov spectrum of quantum master equations: Conclusions and outlook

-The Perron-Frobenius theorem allows us to conclude that a quantum master equation generating a positive semigroup is equivalent to a dynamical system of the form (\ref{LPM:qds}) specified by a Hurwitz-stable matrix $\mathscr{L}$.
+More generally, Perron-Frobenius theorem allows us to conclude that a quantum master equation generating a positive semigroup is equivalent to a dynamical system of the form (\ref{LPM:qds}) specified by a Hurwitz-stable matrix $\mathscr{L}$.
 The matrix must also satisfy additional constraints imposed by trace- and self-adjointness preservation.
-A general open question is to which extent the positivity class of the generated semigroup reflects on the spectral properties of the generator \cite{ChKo2009}.
+The bound that we present in our work provides a straightforward test in terms of experimentally measurable quantities to discriminate between semigroups of positive maps.
+We regard our result as a very first step towards addressing the question concerning to which extent the positivity class of the generated semigroup reflects on the spectral properties of the generator \cite{ChKo2009}.
 Tomographic reconstruction of state operators is also subject to state preparation and measurement errors.
 This consideration poses additional questions concerning the robustness of any spectral characterization (see, e.g., \cite{vEnF2024} for questions arising from eigenvalue degeneration).
 Research addressing these topics is at the crossroads between different disciplines for which the study of stability of dynamical systems is relevant.
-In the literature there exist distinct notions of stability and they lead to the identification matrix classes based on spectral properties \cite{KusO2019}.
+In the literature there exist distinct notions of stability and they lead to the identification of matrix classes based on spectral properties \cite{KusO2019}.
 Do these notions provide insight on the positivity property of semigroups generated by quantum master equations?

 In the present work we illustrate a first step toward addressing the above research questions.
 We hope that our result may attract the attention on quantum master equations also from scholars whose interest in dynamical systems is motivated by applications to other disciplines.